sagemath/sagewiki_to_gh-2022-10-10/days108.md

-= Sage Day 108 -- Free and Practical Software for Algebraic Combinatorics 2020 =
+= Sage Day 108: Free and Practical Software for Algebraic Combinatorics 2020 =

 '''International Workshop''' on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics

 The workshop will focus on introducing the [[https://gnu.org/philosophy/free-sw.html|free]] mathematical software system [[https://www.sagemath.org|SageMath]] to students and researchers, with emphasis on algebraic combinatorics.
 All are invited to participate, regardless of their initial software skills - from beginners to experienced developers.

-== Coronavirus update ==
+== Coronavirus Update ==

 The [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]] organizers have wrote: "It is possible that FPSAC 2020 will be postponed because of the world-wide Coronavirus epidemic.
 We are deliberating our options.
 We will reach and publicize a decision by April 30.
 Please do not make any financial commitments beforehand."

-We will update the status of Sage Day 108 following that decision.
+The organizers have decided to cancel this international meeting.

-== Date and venue ==
+== Date and Venue ==

 Date: 12 July 2020, the Sunday preceding [[https://fpsac2020.math.biu.ac.il/|FPSAC 2020]].